 Over the last few years, there have been new advancements in testing and treatment for all different stages of lung cancer.

-The information related to staging here is simplified to help you better understand lung cancer and should not take the place of discussion with your treatment team.
+The information below will help you better understand lung cancer and should not take the place of discussion with your healthcare team.
 Talking with them will help you fully understand your cancer diagnosis.

-The goal for your treatment team: Removing the tumor from the body.
+The goal for your healthcare team: Removing the tumor from the body.

 What’s happening in the body: The cancer has not yet spread beyond the lungs.